 Plot 237 is located southwest of Cloquet Lake in Lake County (Figure 5).
 The plot has mixed ownership; 65% SNF, 15% State, 15% Lake County, and the remaining 5% in private ownership.
 The plot is about half wetland and half upland habitat.
 The upland vegetation is dominated by the aspen/spruce-fir cover type.
 In addition, there are a few acres in stands typed as upland black spruce, jack pine and red pine.
 Many stands across all ownerships are typed as upland brush.
 Lowlands are dominated by black spruce, mixed swamp conifer, and lowland brush.
-The majority of timber on SNF land and about half the timber on State land is in age classes >70 years of age.
+The majority of timber (46%) on SNF land and about half the timber on State land is in age classes >70 years of age.
 On Lake County land 35% of the timber is >70 years of age and 41% is between 20 and 30 years of age.

 There has been little recent timber harvest on the plot.
-Less than 5% of SNF land has been harvested in the last 20 years and an additional 25% of the SNF timber was cut 20-30 years ago.
+Less than 13% of SNF land has been harvested in the last 20 years and an additional 17% of the SNF timber was cut 20-40 years ago.
 On State land, 8% of the forest has been harvested in the last 20 years, with an additional 19% cut or planted during the 1980s.
 Lake County has harvested 9% of their land in the last 20 years.
 The SNF's Whyte Creek Sale was completed in 2013 and 2014.
-On plot 237 the sale was even-aged management of 114 acres of aspen/spruce-fir and 76 acres of lowland black spruce.
-The planned Lillian Lake Sale has 250 acres of partial harvest thinning of aspen, red pine and white spruce to be offered for sale in 2015.
-It also includes some brush shearing.
-Road work for this sale was completed in March 2015.
-Harvest and shearing operations should occur in the winter of 2015-16.
+Within plot 237 the sale was even-aged management of 114 acres of aspen/spruce-fir and 76 acres of lowland black spruce.
+In 2015, 63 acres of upland brush (paper birch, choke and pin cherry hazel, mountain maple, mountain ash and juneberry) was cut with brush saws and the area was planted with white pine and white spruce.
 The State clearcut 3 stands totaling 63 acres of lowland black spruce in 2014.
-Another 180 State acres of upland and lowland spruce on the western end of the plot were planned for evaluation in 2012, and for sale within the subsequent 3 years.
-Lake County plans to offer 20 acres for sale in the next 5 years.

-In 2015, 4 moose (corrected estimate = 7) were observed on plot 237, part of the Lillian Creek Project Area (Figure 6).
-Plot 237 ranked below the average of 7.5 and the median of 5 moose observed per plot in 2015.
+In 2016, 9 moose (corrected estimate = 15) were observed on plot 237, part of the Lillian Creek Project Area (Figure 6).
+Plot 237 ranked slightly below the average of 9.7 moose, but above the median of 5.5 moose observed per plot in 2016.
+For the years 2012-2016, plot 237 has been in the top half of plots for numbers of moose observed 3 times and in the lower half twice.

 Figure 5.
-Plot 237, part of the Lillian Creek Project Area timber management plot.
+Plot 237, part of the Lillian Creek Project Area for timber management.

-Plot 425 Lima Green Project Area
+Plot 425: Lima Green Project Area